 As well, one can park in the Field House lots and utilize the George Mason University Parking Services' Pay & Display machine located across from the front door of the Field House to purchase a $3 daily permit (only valid in Lots M,O,P).

 In a pinch, additional visitor parking is available utilizing the George Mason University Parking Services' Pay by Space machines in the 1st level of Rappahannock River Parking Deck (located on the north end of campus; a separate visitor entrance is located off Patriot Circle).

-Harris Theatre, Black Box, TheatreSpace and Gallery events:For an hourly fee, the Sandy Creek and Mason Pond Visitor Parking Decks offer covered parking and a walkway to both the Concert Hall and Harris Theatre.
+Harris Theatre, Black Box, and TheatreSpace events:For an hourly fee, the Sandy Creek and Mason Pond Visitor Parking Decks offer covered parking and a walkway to both the Concert Hall and Harris Theatre.

 Name of locations from map above:

 1. Harris Theatre (Just northeast of Mason Pond Parking Deck)

 2. Black Box Theater (Behind the Concert Hall in the PAB)

 3. TheatreSpace (Behind the Concert Hall in the PAB)

 4. Mason Hall Atrium Gallery (On the ground floor of Mason Hall)